Dear friends,

 Sports and extra curriculars are resuming across Ward 11, and parent-teacher interviews for high-school students (over zoom and phone) started this week.
 In many ways, school is beginning to feel a little more like it used to, but in many profound ways, it really isn't back to normal.

 When the Provincial Government released a roadmap last Friday that would see pandemic restrictions and vaccine passports lifted in the first three months of 2022, Trustee Jennifer Story and I decided it was time to put out a reminder that our children need a pandemic recovery plan too, that schools are not back to normal, and they too need a way to truly open back up safely just like the rest of society.
-Please click here to read our: Op-Ed piece from the Toronto Star
+Please click here to read our: Op-Ed piece from the Toronto Star.

 In schools, this approach needs to be multi-pronged.
 Many are pieces that we as an organization are putting into effect, such as mandatory vaccines for all TDSB employees.
 At the Planning and Priorities committee last night, staff provided trustees with an update on the implementation of this procedure.
 WIth over 40,000 employees, this is painstaking and detail-oriented work, as each case requires due diligence.
 As of October 28, our compliance rates sit at just over 92%.
 To learn more, please check out: the slideshow presentation from the meeting.

+While ensuring the health and safety of our students and staff is as safe as possible through efforts like mandatory vaccination, this is not the only piece that needs to fall into place.
+Our high school students are currently in a modifid semester, with alternating weeks of classes, and days with two abnormally long periods separated by a very short lunch.
+With case counts stalling, and slowly coming down in our city, we have begun advocating again to the Ministry of Education to allow us to move our high schools back to a traditional semester model for Term 2.
+Yesterday, for example, the Ontario School Boards' Association issued a letter to Minister Lecce calling for a return to semesters, among other things.
+As members of OPSBA, we were thrilled to see this Provincial-level advocacy.
+To give this added prominence, and as the largest public board in the Province, Trustee Aarts and myself plan to introduce a motion next Wednesday in support of OPSBA's advocacy.
+Click to read: our planned motion.
 Please note that in addition to supporting the calls by OPSBA for regular semesters and adding the Covid-19 vaccine to the schedule of vaccines required to attend schools, we also call for the province to release the pandemic funding grant for the second half of this year.
 This funding is key, as we need to be assured we can plan effectively for Term 2, continuing to ensure the many risk-mitigation efforts and supports remain funded.
 Finally, we will be asking the ministry to consider the importance of getting as many students back to in-person learning as possible.
 We know from our own data that this is where the majority of students learn best.
 While remote learning works for some, safe schools with opportunities for enrichment at every turn are the goal.
 School is about so much more than just academics: it is where students play, exercise, socialize and develop their emotional and academic skill sets as they grow into adulthood.

 As this advocacy moves forward, I will endeavour to keep everyone informed.
 Please note I have my next coffee morning coming up on November 24, where I will provide the latest news.
 In addition, I will also be holding elections for positions on PIAC (the Parent Involvement Advisory Committee of the Board) and FSLAC (the French as a Second Language Advisory Committee).